ianlcurtis/devboxlab/README.md

 -   In the next screen:
     -   Set the target resource group to be a new resource group called **"image-capture"**.
-    -   Name the machine **"win11"**.
+    -   Give the machine a suitable name.
-    -   Set the region to be the same as your chosen region.
+    -   Set the region to be *uksouth*.
     -   Set **No infrastructure redundancy** and **Standard security**.
-    -   Select the **Windows 11 Pro, version 24H2 - Gen2** image from the dropdown.
+    -   Select a Dev Box compatible image from the dropdown.
 We will install our chosen custom software shortly.
     -   Select a small compute option.
     -   Create a username and password (keep these for later).
     -   Check the licensing confirmation